homestar92/ring-lardner-transcriptions/Sick 'Em.md

 “Fort Wayne girls ain’t like the ones in Philly, then,” says I.

-“Girls is the same everywheres,”’ says Fogarty.
+“Girls is the same everywheres,” says Fogarty.
 “You can’t never make me believe that they’d chase him, unless it’s out o’ curiosity.
 You’ll often see a crowd round a monkey cage, but it ain’t ’cause the monkeys is handsome.”

 “Some girls likes them big, dark fellers,” I says.